Fifth Buddhist council

+Ledi Sayadaw was responsible for the translation of the Kathāvatthu (Pali text) during the Fifth Buddhist Council.
+According to Pho Hlaing (Yaw Min Gyi), the wise minister of the Yadanarbon era, the monk Ashin Ñāṇadhaja (Ledi Sayadaw's ordination name) successfully completed the translation of the Kathāvatthu and its commentary (Kathāvatthu-aṭṭhakathā) while seated upon the royal throne in the Byè-taik (the inner court or royal treasury).At this council, Bhikkhu Nana-dhaja helped in the editing and translating of the Abhidhamma texts.
+Ven.
+Ledi Sayadaw (1846–1923) was a pivotal Burmese monk who revived Vipassana meditation (insight meditation) for both monastics and laypeople in modern times.

 The Fifth Buddhist council was a Burmese affair, and most other Buddhist countries were not involved in it.
-It is not generally recognized outside Burma.
 It has been argued that, since the Theravadin multinational Sixth Buddhist council received the name of "Sixth Buddhist council", this involved implicitly recognizing the fifth, even though most other nations were not involved in the fifth council, and the results of the fifth council were limited to the Burmese edition of the Pali Canon only.
 However, there were a number of other councils held in Ceylon and Siam between the fourth and sixth, so the total can be made up in other ways.

 (1) After 2,415 religious years, between the fourth and fifth time, it lasted about 2,000 years, so it was placed on the leaves because of the weather and the risk of insects, it could not last long, and the variations occurred.